Filipino Chinese cuisine: History

 With lumpia, the Chinese eggroll which now has been incorporated into Philippine cuisine, even when it was still called lumpiang Shanghai (indicating frying and a pork filling).
 Serving meat and/or vegetable in an edible wrapper is a Chinese technique now found in all of Southeast Asia in variations peculiar to each culture.
 The Filipino version has meat, fish, vegetables, heart of palm and combinations thereof, served fresh or fried or even bare.

 The Chinese influence goes deep into Philippine cooking, and way beyond food names and restaurant fare.
 The use of soy sauce and other soybean products (tokwa, tahuri, miso, tausi, taho) is Chinese, as is the use of such vegetables as petsay (Chinese cabbage), toge (mung bean sprout), mustasa (pickled mustard greens).
 Many cooking implements still bear their original Chinese name, like sian-se or turner.
 The Filipino carajay (spelled the Spanish way) is actually the Chinese wok.

 The cooking process for Chinese Filipino cuisine also derives from Chinese methods.
 Pesa is Hokkien for "plain boiled" (白煠 (pe̍h-sa̍h)) and is used only in reference to the cooking of fish, the complete term being peq+sa+hi, the last morpheme meaning fish.
 In Tagalog, it can mean both fish (pesang dalag) and chicken (pesang manok).
-As well, foods such as pa ta tim and pa to tim refer to the braising technique (燉 or 燖 or 𤆤 (tīm)) used in Chinese cooking.
+As well, foods such as pata tim and pato tim refer to the braising technique (燉 or 燖 or 𤆤 (tīm)) used in Chinese cooking.

 Since most of the early Chinese traders and settlers in the country were from the Fujian province, it is Fujian/Hokkien food that is most widespread in influence.
 However, since restaurant food is often Cantonese, most of the Chinese restaurants in the country would serve both cuisines.
 Other styles of Chinese cuisine are available though in the minority.

 When the Spaniards came, the food influences they brought were from both Spain and Mexico, as it was through the vice-royalty of New Spain that the Philippines were governed.
 When restaurants were established in the 19th century, Chinese food became a staple of the panciterias (noodle houses), with the food given Spanish names.
 "Comida China" (the Spanish term for "Chinese food") includes arroz caldo (rice and chicken gruel), and morisqueta tostada (fried rice).